Toyota Tacoma vs 4Runner: Stock Comparison & Lifted Off-Road Guide

 Since the two vehicles share a platform and chassis, both can accommodate a 3-inch lift, but there are differences in how the lift impacts each vehicle.

 Ride quality improves with a suspension lift, while spacer lifts may create a stiffer ride.
-Handling and alignment affects include:
+However, before modifying your suspension, it’s important to understand the mechanical changes involved.

 Vehicle Dimensions and Wheelbase